smas7832/Rhythm/README.md

 </div>

 ## Overview

-Rhythm is a modern, feature-rich Android music player built with Jetpack Compose and Material 3 design principles.
-It offers a beautiful user interface combined with powerful audio playback capabilities using Media3.
+Rhythm is a premium music player for Android that delivers a seamless audio experience with a beautiful Material You design.
+Enjoy your music collection with advanced playback features, intuitive controls, and comprehensive audio format support.

 ## Features